China Visa from Dubai: Complete Application Guide 2026

 - Details

-The 144-hour TWOV is available to UAE nationals, British, American, Canadian, and Australian passport holders, among others.
+The 240-hour visa-free transit is available to UAE nationals, British, American, Canadian, and Australian passport holders, among others.
 Indian and Pakistani passport holders are not currently on the eligible nationality list and must apply for a transit visa (G visa) if they require entry into China during a layover.
-Always verify eligibility before travel as the list of eligible nationalities is updated periodically.
+Always verify eligibility and the current port list with the National Immigration Administration (NIA) before travel.

 Key Takeaways

-- 144-hour TWOV allows eligible nationalities to enter China for up to 6 days without a visa during an international transit
+- 240-hour visa-free transit allows eligible nationalities to enter China for up to 10 days without a visa during an international transit

-- You must have a confirmed onward ticket to a third country — you cannot use the TWOV to transit back to your origin country
+- You must have a confirmed onward ticket to a third country — you cannot use it to transit back to your origin country

 - UAE nationals and many Western passport holders are eligible; Indian and Pakistani nationals are not currently eligible

-- If you are not eligible for TWOV and need to transit through China, you must apply for a G transit visa
+- If you are not eligible for visa-free transit and need to transit through China, you must apply for a G transit visa

 Step-by-Step: How to Apply for a China Visa from Dubai